Portuguese Food From Angola Africa

 Directions.

-Add boiling water in a large bowl; add salt mix ingredients together well.
-Too much water and your Funge will be thin, too little water and the Funge is too thick.
+Add boiling water in a large bowl; add salt and mix ingredients well.
+Too much water and your Funge will be thin; too little water and the Funge will be too thick.
 Stirring constantly until thick paste forms.
-Funge is eaten by out pulling small pieces and squeezing it lightly to form a ball with the dough to scoop sauce.
+Funge is eaten by squeezing small pieces lightly to form a ball with the dough to scoop sauce.
 Use Funge in place of your fork and spoon.

 Comments